LDT TEACHING ASSISTANT (TA) PROGRAM

-In order to maintain this level of excellence, specific procedures involving teaching assisting, guest lectures, and precepting are in effect.
+To maintain this level of excellence, specific procedures involving teaching assisting, guest lectures, and precepting are in effect.

-The apprentice program is designed to be a learning and development experience similar to a post-graduate masters program.
+The apprentice program is designed to be a learning and development experience similar to a post-graduate master's program.
 As such, it is your responsibility to fulfill all the requirements necessary for certification.

-As part of that responsibility CHI trusts that the Apprentice will take the initiative to coordinate all aspects of their apprenticeship with the appropriate CHI personnel in a timely and organized manner.
+As part of that responsibility, CHI trusts that the Apprentice will take the initiative to coordinate all aspects of their apprenticeship with the appropriate CHI personnel in a timely and organized manner.

 Instructor Certification will be reviewed on an annual basis.
 The CHI reserves the right to revoke Instructor Certification at any time.

 For LDT1 Instructor certification, the Apprentice must show proficiency in course content knowledge, clarity and accuracy of the information presented, and superior presentation style and ability.
 This proficiency will be determined through a series of guest lectures evaluated by instructors and participants and by the Apprentice Program Director reviewing presentation notes that the Apprentice needs to provide at least 30 days before each guest lecture.
 These notes help the apprentice focus and prepare for the workshop and indicate the Apprentice's level of preparation.